w00jay/arxiver/README-MCP.md

 ## Overview

 The **Arxiver MCP Server** transforms your arXiv research workflow by providing AI assistants with intelligent access to academic paper search, ML-based recommendations, and automated summarization.
-Built on the Model Context Protocol (MCP), it enables natural language interactions with your research database.
+Built on the Model Context Protocol (MCP) with **FastMCP best practices**, it enables natural language interactions with your research database through a production-ready, secure, and type-safe server.

 ### Key Features